Stream Processing

 Configuration parameters

-In iotdb-common.properties:
+In iotdb-system.properties:

 V1.3.0+: